alessioborgi/AMR_CleaningRobot/CleaningRobot_ws/src/README.md

 <div style="text-align: center">
   <img src="images/rqt_gui.png" alt="Screenshot" width="1200"/>
 </div>

+## TeleOp (Keyboard)
+The first functionality provided in this project is the **TeleOperation through the Keyboard**, allowing you to control your robot movements using keyboard inputs.
+This feature enables you to manually drive or manipulate your robot's movements and actions in real-time by sending commands via the keyboard.

 ## Functionalities
 The Cleaning Robot project enables the robot to autonomously map its environment using sensor data and create a map of the house.
 Once the map is created, the robot can plan efficient paths to navigate through the environment and achieve predefined cleaning goals.
 This project demonstrates the capabilities of modern cleaning robots and showcases the integration of ROS, Webots, and Rviz for robotic applications.